-1. Hold (or qualify to hold) a master's degree in secondary education or a specific subject area related to secondary education from an institution fully accredited by a recognized accrediting agency.

-- 2. Hold (or qualify to hold) a Class AA certification in secondary education or a specific subject area related to secondary education. - 3.
-Present evidence of acceptable scholarship: - An average of at least a 3.25 on previous master's degree work and - A minimum composite score of 800 on the verbal and quantitative sub sections of the Graduate Record Exam (GRE) or 370 on the Miller Analogy Test (MAT)
+- 1. Hold (or qualify to hold) a master's degree in secondary education or a specific subject area related to secondary education from an institution fully accredited by a recognized accrediting agency. - 2.
+Hold (or qualify to hold) a Class AA certification in secondary education or a specific subject area related to secondary education. - 3.
+Present evidence of acceptable scholarship: - An average of at least a 3.25 on previous master's degree work and - A minimum composite score of 800 (taken prior to July 2012) on the verbal and quantitative subsections of the Graduate Record Exam or 290 (verbal and quantitative- taken after July 2012).
+The Miller's Analogy Test score of 370 is also accepted.